Manifold Optimization-based Pilot Allocation for Cell-Free Massive MIMO ISAC Systems: Manifold Optimization for Pilot Allocation

 This formulation captures the essence of the pilot allocation challenge in cell-free massive MIMO systems with ISAC constraints: it is a non-convex optimization problem with nonlinear constraints, making it intractable for conventional methods.
-Therefore, we propose to leverage manifold optimization techniques, which are well-suited for problems defined on smooth, nonlinear spaces, to efficiently solve the pilot allocation problem and achieve near-optimal system performance.